mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

 		NetBeans IDE <project tab> / <project name> / libraries

    3. Create "log4j.properties" file
 	Right click source > new > other > properties file > select the folder "D:\Sambit\NetBeansProjects\JavaApplications_Repository\<JavaApplicationProject Name>"

    The properties file will be added to the Project

    4. All the configurations regarding logging must be declared in the properties file "log4j.properties" or in an XML mile "log4j.xml"

-	(There are five different levels of logging: DEBUG / INFO / WARN / ERROR / FATAL  ) Note:- If the <logging level> is set as "DEBUG", then the logs of all levels ("DEBUG" level or higher than DEBUG) will be written to the log file / console.
+	There are five different levels of logging: ALL / DEBUG / INFO / WARN / ERROR / FATAL

+	Note:- If the <logging level> is set as "DEBUG", then the logs of all levels ("DEBUG" level or higher than DEBUG) will be written to the log file / console.
 	       If the <logging level> is set as "INFO", then the logs of all levels ("INFO" level or higher than INFO) will be written to the log file / console.

-	log4j.properties:
+	log4j.properties (Log4J configuration file) :
 	%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 	#The Logger gathers the logs, then gets it to the appender and then the appender prints out the information to a LOG FILE or CONSOLE or a DATABASE TABLE

 	#Root Logger option
 	#log4j.rootLogger=<logging level>, <Appender1>, <Appender1>, <Appender1>, .....

+		or

-	#log4j.logger.<appname>logger=logging level>, <Appender1>, <Appender1>, <Appender1>, .....
+	#log4j.logger.<appname>logger=<logging level>, <Appender1>, <Appender1>, <Appender1>, .....

 	log4j.rootLogger=DEBUG, fileOut, fileErrorOut, consoleOut, dbTableOut
 										#DEBUG is the logging level (This will produce logs- "DEBUG" level or higher)